• Skip to content

 Amount of electricity that Hydro-Québec supplies to a customer, expressed in kilovoltamperes (kVA).
 When it is used, apparent power breaks down into real power (kW), which runs devices, and reactive power (kVAR), which produces magnetic fields and which is not useful power for the customer.

-The minimum amount of power that the customer must pay for each consumption period, regardless of electricity use.
-The threshold is set so that you pay your share of the costs Hydro‑Québec incurs to meet your power needs at all times.
+The minimum amount of power that customers must pay for each consumption period, regardless of their electricity use.
+The threshold is set so that customers pay their share of the costs Hydro‑Québec incurs to meet their power needs at all times.
 The minimum billing demand is determined by the conditions of each rate, as indicated in the Electricity Rates.

 The dual-energy system in electrical mode uses an electric forced-air system, an electric boiler, a traditional central heat pump or a geothermal heat pump.